1043613lcpsorg/windows-codespaces/README.md

 11. then in terminal type in `sudo ./utils/novnc_proxy --vnc 127.0.0.1:5900 --listen localhost:6080`
-12. now click the popup that says open in browser in the webpage click vnc.html then press connect you might be already connected when you open the html file left click then click open browser search up `Windows 11` click the link that says windows 11
+12. now click the popup that says open in browser in the webpage click vnc.html then press connect if the screen is black then you might be already connected when you open the html file left click then click open browser search up `Windows 11` click the link that says windows 11